bakti786/crypto-screener/README.md

 ## Streamlit UI

-The repository also includes a simple Streamlit UI that fetches data from Dex Screener and highlights new trend signals.
+The repository also includes a simple Streamlit UI that fetches trending data from CoinGecko rather than DexScreener and highlights new trend signals.
 Run it with:

 ```bash
 streamlit run screener_ui.py
 ```
+Trending coins are retrieved from the [CoinGecko trending endpoint](https://api.coingecko.com/api/v3/search/trending).
+You can visit that URL to see the raw JSON response.